spinframework/spinkube-docs/content/en/docs/contrib/writing-code.md

 SpinKube is hosted on GitHub, and you'll need a GitHub account to contribute.
 If you don't have one, you can sign up for free at [GitHub](https://github.com).

-SpinKube's repositories are organized under the [spinkube GitHub organization](https://github.com/spinkube).
+SpinKube's repositories are organized under the [spinframework GitHub organization](https://github.com/spinframework).
 Once you have an account, fork one of the repositories by visiting the repository's page and clicking "Fork" in the upper right corner.

 Then, from the command line, clone your fork of the repository.
 For example, if you forked the